 Next-generation sequencing is a broad term for high-throughput, nucleic acid sequencing technologies.
-Our genomics core uses Illumina sequencing and Pacific Biosciences’ single molecule real-time sequencing.
+Our genomics core at the Icahn Institute for Data Science and Genomic Technology and Department of Genetics and Genomic Sciences uses Illumina sequencing and Pacific Biosciences’ single molecule real-time sequencing.

 The Illumina sequencing platform is based on reversible dye terminators, and can generate a massive amount of sequence information per run.
 It is the method of choice for most major sequencing centers.
 At full capacity, the HiSeq 2500 can produce more than 4 billion individual sequences from DNA samples in less than two weeks.
 It can also sequence whole human genomes or exomes, count transcripts in RNA samples, and identify genome-wide epigenetic signatures.
 Our genomics core currently operates four HiSeq 2500 instruments.